marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 </span> </div>

+Although the passed views can point to unrelated system resources, once they're put together, they're seen as just one thing.
+Surely, you may ask yourself if it's safe to use this capability possibly made of distinct/different capabilities, but it's one of the general ideas of the Capability model.
+If we pass a writable view to the `null` device, the effects of the `null` device will be propagated to the `append` operation, that is, this won't cause any interference on the composed readable view.
+You will never known, anyway, if any introduced capability is either a virtual or concrete one -- this gives the power to the client run your code in an isolated environment for testing or sandboxing, it's only you responsibility to believe that the introduced capabilities are real system resources (but don't rely on it).

 Notice that `ReadableStream` and `WritableStream` capabilities _imply also_ `AppendableStream`, but not the other way around.
 It means that synergy is not a symmetrical/reversible arrow (except -- in some sense -- if facets are living around), although